Triptych OS guide

 Preview the deployment from structured evidence

-The Harness packet gives Agent OS enough structure to preview runtime lane, treasury posture,
+The Harness packet gives Triptych OS enough structure to preview runtime lane, treasury posture,

 exposure mode, first proof, and owner review gates without importing private local internals.